 The building retains integrity of location, design, materials, workmanship, and feeling.
 It remains at the location where it was originally constructed.
 The property retains integrity of design, as the form and plan of the property have not been altered, and many of the exterior elements and features designed by Fisher & Fisher remain intact.
 Overall, the property retains integrity of materials and workmanship as features dating from the earliest years of the period of significance remain intact.
 There are few notable impacts to materials including the reconfiguration of the opening at the northwest corner and infill of one of the larger former garage door openings on the north side, both of which were changed prior to 1981 and Zeppelin's redevelopment a few years later based on historic photographs.
 As the setting, which consists of large-scale multi-family properties and commercial buildings, has changed significantly since the building was first constructed and the redevelopment in the 1980s, the integrity of setting is not as strong.
-Since the property was originally built as a service center for a nearby Cadillac dealership and was converted into condominiums in the 1980s, it lacks integrity of location, design, materials, workmanship, and association support the property's integrity of feeling.
+Since the property was originally built as a service center for a nearby Cadillac dealership and was converted into condominiums in the 1980s, it lacks integrity of association with the earlier history, but retains association as a residential building.
+The integrity of location, design, materials, workmanship, and association support the property's integrity of feeling.